Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 Putting the Micro in Micro-Interactions

-As part of the UI design system, we also pay thoughtful attention to how the various elements interact with one another.
+As part of the UI design system, designer also pay thoughtful attention to how the various elements interact with one another.
 Small, micro-interactions elevate specific features within the product’s overall experience.
-We design them with intention and are considerate to keep them micro so as to not distract the user from the overall experience.
+The designer design them with intention and are considerate to keep them micro so as to not distract the user from the overall experience.
 Subtlety and minimalism is the key to successful micro-interactions.

 PROTOTYPING